nickayl/noproblem/README.md

 ### Adding exception and stacktrace as extension members

-Althout it is not advisable to add the stacktrace of an occurred exception as a member extensions, it can be helpful when debugging a system.
-It should be avoided in production since exception messages and stacktraces ***contains information on the implementation's internals and therefore can expose your system to security threats***. **Use at your own risk.**
+Althout it is not advisable to add the stacktrace of an exception as a member extensions, it can be helpful when debugging a system.
+It should be avoided in production since exception messages and stacktraces ***contains information on the implementation's internals and therefore can expose your system to security threats***. ***Use at your own risk.***

 As stated in the [RFC 7807](https://tools.ietf.org/html/rfc7807#page-8) document: